Delta, Pennant, Flag antenna notes

 - A deep null on the back of the antenna is useful for interference control.

-- Typical terminations are non-inductive resistors, 903 ohms for point terminated Pennant antennas, 945 ohms for Flag antennas, and 948 ohms for Delta antennas.
+- Typical terminations resistors are, 903 ohms for point terminated Pennant antennas, 945 ohms for Flag antennas, and 948 ohms for Delta antennas.

 - Avoid using heat shrink wrap over termination resistors.
 Protective coverings are not necessary.